rabbitmq/rabbitmq-delayed-message-exchange/README.md

 The most recent release of this plugin targets RabbitMQ 4.0.x.

-This plugin can be enabled on a RabbitMQ cluster that uses either Mnesia or Khepri as metadata store.
+This plugin can be enabled on a RabbitMQ cluster that uses either Mnesia or Khepri as [metadata store](https://www.rabbitmq.com/docs/metadata-store), however, when this plugin is enabled **before** Khepri, it must be restarted (or the node must be) after Khepri is enabled.

-Warning: the plugin must be disabled during Khepri migration.
-One needs to disable this plugin before enabling the `khepri_db` feature flag and enable it after.
-This will result in losing all previous delayed messages.
+In other words, there are three possible scenarios w.r.t. the schema data store used:

+1. If the cluster uses Mnesia for schema store, it works exactly as it did against RabbitMQ 3.13.x
+2. If the cluster uses Khepri and the plugin is enabled after Khepri, it will start Mnesia, set up a node-local Mnesia replica and schema, and works as in scenario 1
+3. **Important**: if the cluster uses Mnesia, then the plugin is enabled, and then Khepri is enabled, the plugin must be disabled and re-enabled, or the node must be restarted.
+   Then it will start Mnesia and works as in scenario 2

 ## Supported Erlang/OTP Versions